 Note that without accents (as Koine Greek was originally written) the forms ο, η, οι and αι are identical to four forms of the relative pronoun ος (hos).
 The feminine nominative definite article is additionally spelled the same as the comparative particle η, (e), meaning or.

-Together with the enclitic particle δε (de), which indicates a mild objection or simple transition, the various forms of the article may form demonstrative pronouns like τηδε (tede) or ταδε (tade), and so on.
+Together with the enclitic particle δε (de), which indicates a mild objection or simple transition, the various forms of the article may form demonstrative pronouns like οδε (hode) or τηδε (tede) or ταδε (tade), and so on.
 These words mean "these [things]" or "this [item]" and refer to a thing or person last mentioned (Luke 10:39) or introduces whatever follows (Revelation 2:1) and occur 11 times in the New Testament; see full concordance.
 This demonstrative pronoun corresponds to the demonstrative pronoun ουτος (houtos), meaning this or that.